-In spite of the fact that the same number of calories were available to each group, the subjects on the ultra-processed diet ate 500 more calories per day, the amount in two Krispy Kreme glazed donuts.
+Although the same number of calories were available to each group, the subjects on the ultra-processed diet ate 500 more calories per day, the amount in two Krispy Kreme glazed donuts.

 This was the first clinical trial to directly compare how ultra-processed and unprocessed foods influence health, particularly weight gain.

 One finding stood out and explained the difference in calorie consumption between the two groups.